adriangb/di/docs/binds.md

 Every bind in `di` consists of:

 - A target callable: this can be a function, an interface / protocol or a concrete class
-- A substitute dependency: an object implementing the `DependencyProtocol`, usually just an instance of `Dependant`
+- A substitute dependency: an object implementing the `DependantBase`, usually just an instance of `Dependant`

 This means that binds are themselves dependencies: